 Bon Scott, one time lead singer of the rock band ACDC also spent his early years in Kirriemuir before emigrating to Australia as a child.
 Scott died in 1980.
 Last month after years of campaigning a statue of him was unveiled in the town.
 He would have turned 70 this year.

-The last stop on our wonderful sunny weekend in Angus was Glamis Castle childhood home of the Queen Mother and ancestral seat of the Clan Lyon since the 14th century.
+The last stop on our wonderful weekend in Angus was Glamis Castle, childhood home of the Queen Mother and ancestral seat of the Clan Lyon since the 14th century.

-The Wee White Dug gave Glamis a big paws up as he was given some tasty dog treats by the nice lady on the ticket booth.
-The way to the boys heart is most definitely through his stomach.
+The Wee White Dug loved Glamis Castle.
+Probably because he was offered a doggy treat on the way in.
+The way to the boy’s heart is definitely through his stomach.

 The castle and grounds are vast and beautiful.
 The place has a real happy and relaxed vibe to it.
 We wandered around the immaculate lawns, the woodland nature trail and Italian Garden.

-After exploring the castle grounds we headed to the cafe and enjoyed a lunch of Arran ice cream, raspberry lemonade and homemade sandwiches.
+After exploring the grounds we enjoyed a lunch of Arran ice cream, raspberry lemonade and sandwiches from the castle cafe.
 A perfect end to a perfect trip.

 Until next time ……..